Sara Murray Jordan

 Sara Murray Jordan (October 20, 1884 – November 21, 1959) was an American gastroenterologist and former president of the American Gastroenterological Association.
 She practiced largely in Boston and specialized in peptic ulcer disease and gastric cancer.

 Early life

 Sara Murray was born in Newton, Massachusetts, in 1884.
 Her father, Patrick Andrew Murray, was an Irish carriage-repair worker, while her mother, Maria Stuart, was of English and Scottish heritage.
 Sara Murray enrolled at Radcliffe College in 1901 and received a bachelor's degree in the classics in 1904.
-Although she aspired to study medicine, her parents dissuaded her, and so she completed a PhD in classical philology and archaeology at the University of Munich.
+Although she aspired to study medicine, her parents dissuaded her, and so she completed a PhD in classical philology and archaeology at the Ludwig-Maximilians-Universität München.
 She graduated in 1908 and her thesis, titled A Study of the Life of Andres, the Fool for the Sake of Christ, was published in 1910.
 She married Sebastian Jordan, a German lawyer, in 1913.
 Their daughter, Mary Stuart Jordan, was born in 1914, and Murray returned to the United States upon the outbreak of the First World War.
 She divorced Jordan in 1921.